Tihomir Kostadinov: Sigma Olomouc

 On 17 June 2025, Kostadinov moved on a free transfer to Czech club Sigma Olomouc.

+Loan to Slovácko

+On 12 February 2026, Kostadinov joined Slovácko on a half-year loan deal.

 International career

 He made his senior debut for North Macedonia in a November 2019 European Championship qualification match against Austria.

 He is part of the Macedonian group competing for UEFA Euro 2020.
 In this competition, he plays two group stage matches against Austria and the Netherlands.